noam1222/MultiClassifiedServer/README.md

 # MultiClassifiedServer
 ## Overview
-This program implements a server and client for classified vectors using the KNN algorithm.</br>
+This program implements a server and client for classifying vectors using the KNN algorithm.</br>
-The server work in parallelism (number of clients can communicate with the server at once).</br>
+The server works in parallelism (a number of clients can communicate with the server at once).</br>
-As will be expanded later, the clients upload file of classified objects and unclassified objects.
-Also, he can determine the K of the algorithm and the distance method used in it.
-And finally he can ask to classify the unclassified objects and receivethe data.
+As will be expanded upon later, the clients can upload a file of classified objects and unclassified objects.
+Also, the user can determine the K of the algorithm and the distance method used in it.
+Finally he can ask to classify the unclassified vectors and receive the data.

 ## Instructions
 ### Input to start the program